awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/architecture.md

 03. The notebook provides the user with the public network access to download necessary software for experiments.

+03. User can access the internet through the notebook.

 04. The solution also deploys
 [AWS Step Functions](https://aws.amazon.com/step-functions/) for user to do